icenando/Italian_Consulate/README.markdown

    ```
 5. Open a free trial account with Twilio by following the steps described here: https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account
    &nbsp;
 6. This app will need to control Chrome to interact with the Italian Consulate's webpage.
 In order for it to do so, you'll also need to download a driver for Chrome.
-Download the driver for your veresion of Chrome here: https://sites.google.com/a/chromium.org/chromedriver/downloads
+Download the driver for your version of Chrome here: https://sites.google.com/a/chromium.org/chromedriver/downloads

    Save the driver to the following folder: '/usr/local/bin/'
    &nbsp;